spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ![Screenshot of registry server delete in Palette](/tutorials/deploy-pack/registries-and-packs_deploy-pack_registry-delete.png)

 Now, delete the registry server.
 If you used the Spectro registry, stop the registry server by closing the tutorial container bash session that serves the Ngrok reverse proxy server.
-If you used the ECR registry, you must first remove the pack from the repository before deleting it.
+If you used a Harbor Registry, If you used the ECR registry, you must first remove the pack from the repository before deleting it.

 Execute the following command to delete the pack from your ECR repository.